Trumped

 We reach Snape Road, turn left and soon cross and join Sloe Lane following this until we turn left at a junction of tracks.
 We are still on the Sandlings Way but leave it just past Portobello Covert to take the footpath left and follow it until we reach Fitches Lane which leads us back into Knodishall.
 We have covered about 3.5 miles, a pleasant first stroll in our new environment.

-[To follow our walk you will need Ordnance Survey Explorer Map 212 – Woodbridge and Saxmundham]
+To follow this walk you will need Ordnance Survey Explorer Map 212 – Woodbridge and Saxmundham

 22nd May 2014